JustTalDevelops/RINO/README.md

 # RINO
-The anti-raid bot that protects against raids by checking it's frequency
+The anti-raid bot that protects against raids by checking a users message rate.

 ## Are you tired of annoying raids?